• Visitor Info

 Parking at Waimea Valley is super easy and free!
 The main lot near the entrance has a number of spaces, but if it's full, you'll be directed to another spot on the property, and it's just a short walk to the entrance.

-Restrooms & Changing Rooms
+Restrooms & changing rooms

 restrooms in the botanical gardens

-There are restrooms near the main entrance, with a few more along the botanical garden trail to the waterfalls.
-And if you’re planning to swim, there are changing rooms by the falls so you can change out of your wet clothes afterward!
+There are restrooms near the main entrance, with a few more along the botanical garden trail to the waterfall.
+And if you're planning to swim, there are changing rooms by the falls so you can change out of your wet clothes afterward!

 Accessibility